SparkyCoder/ProofOfWorkProxy/README.md

 Make sure your PoW Proxy application is running and says ```Waiting for connections......``` <br>
 Start your miner and you'll see the statistics start displaying.

-If you want to see troubleshoot and see more verbose messages you can use the debug mode.
+If you want to troubleshoot your miner or proxy and see more verbose messages, you can use the debug flag.
 That setting is in the same file you updated earlier, the [App.Config](https://raw.githubusercontent.com/SparkyCoder/ProofOfWorkProxy/main/ProofOfWorkProxy/App.config).

 This time however, you'll want to update the `DebugOn` flag from `false` to `true`.